ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

 ### The problematic div(phi, T) term.

-Now get back to the 9-cells case, and set U = (0 0 0) to fallback to a pure diffusion case; where the theoretical profile of **T** is linear: `T(x) = 1-10x/9`
+Now get back to the 9-cells case, and set U = (0 0 0) to fall-back to a pure diffusion case; where the theoretical profile of **T** is linear: `T(x) = 1-10x/9`

 1. Run the solver.
 How the errors look in this case?
-2. From the previous question, we conclude the divergence term is introducing some instablities.
+2. From the previous question, we conclude the divergence term is introducing some instabilities.
 So, set U = (0.03 0 0) again and let's change the `div` scheme for that specific term a couple of times and see what happens.
    Which of the following schemes is the **least** accurate in this case:
      - `Gauss linear`